awsdocs/aws-direct-connect-user-guide/doc_source/direct-connect-transit-gateways.md

 1. Choose **Create virtual interface**\.

 After you've created the virtual interface, you can download the router configuration for your device\.
-For more information, see [Downloading the router configuration file](create-vif.md#vif-router-config)\.
+For more information, see [Download the router configuration file](create-vif.md#vif-router-config)\.

 **To create a transit virtual interface using the command line or API**
 + [create\-transit\-virtual\-interface](https://docs.aws.amazon.com/cli/latest/reference/directconnect/create-transit-virtual-interface.html) \(AWS CLI\)